-Studies that use non-randomised methods to determine who will receive different treatments (for example, by clinician preference and patient suitability) may, as a result, have systematic differences between participants in different treatment arms.
+Studies that use non-randomised methods (for example, clinician preference and patient suitability) to determine who will receive different treatments may result in there being systematic differences between participants in different treatment arms.
 When these differences, whether known or unknown, are also related to the outcome they are considered to be confounding factors.
-For example, if participants in one arm have more severe disease, they may respond differently to the treatment.
-Results from studies with confounding are less reliable and considered to be biased (this is called selection bias).
+For example, if participants in one arm have more severe disease, they may respond differently to the treatment: the reported difference between treatment arms may be a result of the difference in severity as well as the impact of the treatment itself.
+Results from studies with confounding are less reliable and are considered to be biased (this is called selection bias).

 By design, well-conducted randomised studies with an adequate study size should eliminate both known and unknown differences between treatment arms which may influence the outcome (i.e. have low risk of selection bias) due to the randomised nature of treatment selection.

-In studies that do not use randomisation to control for confounding, statistical methods can be used to adjust the results and provide a less biased and more accurate estimate of treatment effect.
-However, research is still ongoing on different methods to control for confounding; also, statistical methods cannot fully compensate for unmeasured confounders.
-The methods can normally be categorised into those that adjust for known confounding factors and those that adjust for unknown confounding factors.
+In studies that do not use randomisation to control for confounding, statistical methods can be used to adjust the results and provide a less biased and more accurate estimate of the treatment effect.
+These methods can normally be categorised into those that adjust for known confounding factors and those that adjust for unknown confounding factors.
 The table below provides some of the more commonly known methods.

 Table.
 Summary of methods to adjust for either known or unknown confounding